adrianyi/adrianyi.github.io/_posts/2017-07-11-DogBreedClassifier.md

 [Second](#transfer-learning-on-resnet50), I made a transfer learning CNN using bottleneck features from ResNet50 pre-trained on ImageNet (85.5% test accuracy).

 In the final product, the app should do the following:
-1. Detect either a dog or a clearly visible human face
+1. Detect either a dog or a clearly visible human face (OpenCV Haars Cascade)
 2. If it detects one, go to #3.
-If not, throw an error.
+If not, given an error message.
 3. Classify the image into one of the 133 dog breeds.

 Below is an example of an image and its output.
 See below for [more examples](#examples)!